jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.7
+- Fixed graphical display bug when talking to the 15th sprite on a map
 - Added missing sfx when leaving the trainer card screen
 - Increased the speed of the LoadCurrentMapView function
 - Fixed a bug where cutting grass loads the wrong palette for the animation